duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Resolution: This happens when the downloaded zip for Hypriot is incomplete or corrupt.
 Delete the zip file by running the following command and try the procedure again.
 Also check if your computer has enough storage space.

     laptop $ rm /tmp/duckietown/hypriotos*

+Symptom: The verification process fails with error `Please set up a token using "dts tok set"`.

+Resolution: Redo the Duckietown Token setup procedure [](#dt-account).

 ## Booting the Duckiebot {#duckiebot-boot}

-Now insert the SD card into the Raspberry PI and push the button on the battery to power things up.
+Now insert the SD card into the Raspberry PI (or Jetson Nano for `DB-beta`) and push the button on the battery to power things up.

 Warning: Don't charge the battery while you are doing the initialization (or in general when the Duckiebot is turned on).
 The external power supply might not be able to provide sufficient current and the Raspberry Pi will reboot.
 Should that happen during the initialization procedure, you will likely have to burn the SD card again.

 ## Monitoring the First Boot {#monitor-first-boot}

-You know that your Raspberry Pi has successfully booted when you see it using the `dts fleet discover` utility:
+You know that your Raspberry Pi, or Jetson Nano, has successfully booted when you see it using the `dts fleet discover` utility:

 Open a terminal and run the command